So, a newly discovered parasite has been named after Barack Obama.

 Freddie Mercury- Frog- Mercurana; Crustacean- Cirolana mercuryi; Damselfly- Heteragrion freddiemercuryi; Stonefly- Taeniopteryx mercuryi

-Freddie Mercury seems to be popular name amongst scientists discovering new species.
+Freddie Mercury seems to be a popular name amongst scientists discovering new species.
 He shares his name with a variety of species, coming in total of 4 species.

 Pearl Jam- Mayfly- Paramaka pearljam